zoehendershot/DS-3021/README.md

-    Gain experience working in teams to solve Data driven problems Be able to describe the field of Machine Learning Understand computational and mathematical foundations of the methods presented Articulate the advantages and disadvantages of selected ML approaches Be able to select appropriate ML models given problems and data types Understand the importance of and methods for evaluating ML models
+    Gain experience working in teams to solve Data driven problems Be able to describe the field of Machine Learning Articulate the advantages and disadvantages of selected ML approaches Be able to select appropriate ML models given problems and data types Understand the importance of and methods for evaluating ML models